ALM-Rangers/azure-boards-kanban-tools/README.md

 This will produce a *.vsix* package available for use.
 Go to the [Marketplace management portal](https://marketplace.visualstudio.com/manage) and upload the new extension there.
 Once uploaded, you can share the extension with your instance.

-This is built to run against localhost on port 8080.
+This is built to run against localhost on port 9090.
 To start a development server to test against, run the command

 > npm run dev

 You can run the Webpack dev server from Visual Studio as well if you install the (NPM Task Runner)[https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NPMTaskRunner] extension.

 #### VS Code / Chrome Debugging
 You can use Chrome to debug the local instance through the use of the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension.
 After starting the development server, in VS Code, hit *F5* to open Chrome in a debug instance.
 The first time you launch the debugger, you will have to accept the untrusted https connection.
-Once the connection is trusted, you will be able to navgiate to your team project:
+Once the connection is trusted, you will be able to navigate to your team project:

 > https://{instance}.visualstudio.com/{project}/_backlogs/board